wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-storage.md

 Here are the notes I took while studying for <a target="_blank" href="https://wilsonmar.github.io/azure-certifications/">Azure exams</a>.

-My contribution to the world here is a deep yet concise presentation, using tables that organize complex information to make them easier to visualize and remember.
+My contribution to the world here is a <strong>deep</strong> yet concise presentation, using tables that organize complex information to make them easier to visualize and remember.

-### Storage Pricing
+## Storage Pricing

    [<a target="_blank" href="https://azure.microsoft.com/en-us/pricing/details/storage/">Storage Pricing</a> varies by several dimensions: